-Author Accuses Honduras Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book
+Author Accuses Honduran Cardinal of ‘Betrayal’ and ‘Cover-Up’ in New Book

 Because I have been betrayed by people who carry a sacred investiture: former Bishop Juan Josè Pineda, Cardinal Oscar Andrès Rodrìguez Maradiaga and Pope Francis — three people I trusted blindly.
 In my book, everything is very well explained and demonstrated.
 There’s no doubt that’s how it was.

-Cardinal Maradiaga is the coordinator of the Council of Cardinals and despite being beyond retirement age, he is still archbishop of Tegucigalpa.
+Cardinal Maradiaga is the coordinator of the “council of cardinals”; and despite being beyond retirement age, he is still archbishop of Tegucigalpa.
 Considering the allegations against him — all of which he denies — why do you think he remains in these positions?

-In my book, I explain how the Vatican maneuvered so that Maradiaga would not be officially implicated as Pineda’s concealer; that way he could be kept in the Council of Cardinals.
+In my book, I explain how the Vatican maneuvered so that Maradiaga would not be officially implicated as Pineda’s concealer; that way he could be kept in the “council of cardinals.”
 That was a grotesque action and a mockery of honesty because they gave him impunity.

-The Pope has acted against cover-ups on very few occasions only when the external pressure is very strong, as happened in Chile.
-In contrast, in Honduras, the cardinal has the media in his favor and they do not report any of the denunciations against him.
-As for the few media that denounce, the cardinal calls them slanderers, and the fanatics and naive believe him in spite of so much evidence, although little by little they are becoming convinced of the truth.
+The Pope has acted against cover-ups on very few occasions, only when the external pressure is very strong, as happened in Chile.
+In contrast, in Honduras, the cardinal has the media in his favor, and they do not report any of the denunciations against him.
+As for the few media that denounce, the cardinal calls them slanderers, and the fanatics and naive believe him in spite of so much evidence, although, little by little, they are becoming convinced of the truth.

 I am just a widow to whom neither Maradiaga nor Francis have given importance because they do not practice the Gospel as it should be.
 It seems that the teachings of Christ have gone out of fashion and the devil reigns.
-The reasons for this terrible situation are revealed in my book and it’s something frightening.
+The reasons for this terrible situation are revealed in my book, and it’s something frightening.

 Why do you think Cardinal Maradiaga has been so protective of Bishop Pineda?

 The causes of this extreme protection and concealment that has lasted almost 20 years are incomprehensible and unjustified from every point of view.
-Therefore, each person interprets it in his own way and they make conjectures and accusations that harm the cardinal tremendously and, consequently, the Church.
+Therefore, each person interprets it in his own way, and they make conjectures and accusations that harm the cardinal tremendously and, consequently, the Church.

 There can be nothing good in that extreme protection.
 This is one of the reasons why Maradiaga has lost respect and credibility in a good part of the Honduran population.